Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: Characteristic At Least 5

-If $H$ lies in $G_2C_3$, the the tensor product of the two minimal modules for these groups must be $18_{1,2}^2,4_i$ for some $i$, and this is obviously impossible.
+If $H$ lies in $G_2C_3$, then the tensor product of the two minimal modules for these groups must have composition factors $18_{1,2}^2,4_i$ for some $i$, and this is obviously impossible.

-For $H$ to lie in $A_1G_2$, $18_{1,2}$ would have to be a composition factor of the tensor product of a module for $\SL_2(49)$ of dimension $4$ and a module for $\PSL_2(49)$ of dimension $7$, not possible.
+For $H$ to lie in $A_1G_2$, $18_{1,2}$ would have to be a composition factor of the tensor product of a module for $\SL_2(49)$ of dimension $4$ and a module for $\PSL_2(49)$ of dimension $7$, but this is not possible.

-We finally have $H$ in $A_1F_4$, where $H$ must act on the natural module as $2_i$ for some $i$, yielding $4_i$ as a composition factor of $\Vmin\downarrow_H$, and the rest of the module must be $2_i\otimes M$ for some $26$-dimensional module $M$ for $\PSL_2(49)$, and this cannot yield $18_{1,2}^2$, so $H$ cannot embed in this subgroup either.
+We finally have $H$ in $A_1F_4$, where $H$ must act on the natural module as $2_i$ for some $i$, yielding $4_i$ as a composition factor of $M(E_7)\downarrow_H$, and the rest of the module must be $2_i\otimes M$ for some $26$-dimensional module $M$ for $\PSL_2(49)$, and this cannot yield $18_{1,2}^2$, so $H$ cannot embed in this subgroup either.

-Having proved this, we now show that the stabilizer of the $4_2$ submodule is positive dimensional, a contradiction.
-There are eight elements of order $50$ in a maximal torus of $G$ squaring to $y$ of order $25$ and preserving the eigenspaces making up the $4_2$: these eight elements generate a subgroup $Z_{50}\times Z_2\times Z_2$ of order $200$, and so the stabilizer of the $4$-space contains $H$ as a subgroup of index at least $4$, ruling out the possibility that it is almost simple with socle $H$.
-Thus $H$ is contained in a member of $\ms X^\sigma$ by Proposition \ref{prop:possiblemaximals}, a contradiction and we are done.
+Having proved this, we now show that the stabilizer of the $4_2$ submodule is positive dimensional, which yields a contradiction.
+There are eight elements of order $50$ in a maximal torus of $\bG$ squaring to $y$ of order $25$ and preserving the eigenspaces making up the $4_2$: these eight elements generate a subgroup $Z_{50}\times Z_2\times Z_2$ of order $200$, and so the stabilizer of the $4$-space contains $H$ as a subgroup of index at least $4$, ruling out the possibility that it is almost simple with socle $H$.
+Thus we now apply Proposition \ref{prop:possiblemaximals}, which states that $\PSL_2(49)$ lies in $\mathscr P$.
+Hence by Proposition \ref{prop:maximalnotinP}, the stabilizer of the $4$-space is contained in a member of $\mathscr X$, but then $H$ is not Lie primitive, a contradiction.